Teacher Certification Course

 Early Childhood Overview

-Students who do not have a Montessori Early Childhood/Primary Certificate from a MACTE accredited Teacher Education Program must also complete an online 6 week Early Childhood Overview
+Adult learners who do not have a Montessori Early Childhood/Primary Certificate from a MACTE accredited Teacher Education Program must also complete an online 6 week Early Childhood Overview.

-Elementary Certificate students will complete all three phases of the CGMS training program:
+Elementary Certificate adult learners will complete all three phases of the CGMS training program:

-Distance Learning Phase – New cohorts (groups) of students begin several times a year.
-Students follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
-Students should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
-Once a week students participate in a one hour scheduled chat session.
+- Distance Learning Phase – 26 month online phase with one week break approximately every 9 weeks and a two week winter and summer break.
+New cohorts (groups) of adult learners begin several times a year.
+Adult learners follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
+Adult learners should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
+Once a week students participate in a one hour scheduled live chat session.
 During this phase students will need access to a Montessori Elementary classroom for observation assignments, lesson practice, and the 9 month practicum/internship.

 Residential Phase – The Full Certification Programs require attendance at 2 residential sessions, which are held in the first and second summer of training.
+Locations for these sessions vary from year to year.
+To see currently scheduled residential locations, click here.
 The first residential session, EL – I, introduces students to each curriculum area with a focus on the curriculum for 6-9 year old children.
 The second summer ( El –II) focuses on curriculum that overlaps both the 6-9 and 9-12 levels and then introduces the advanced work for 9-12.
 Both summer sessions provide opportunities for supervised lesson practice and material making.
 The emphasis on classroom leadership skills helps prepare students for the practicum phase so they are successful in translating Montessori theory and methods into daily classroom practice.

-Students will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
-CGMS makes an effort to find and contract certified Montessori teachers within reasonable driving distance of the student to serve as the field consultant.
-When this is not possible, the student or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.
+Adult learners will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
+CGMS makes an effort to find and contract certified Montessori consultants within reasonable driving distance of the adult learner to serve as the field consultant.
+When this is not possible, the adult learner or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Elementary Guide.
 In this situation the student serves as an assistant-intern working under the guidance of the Supervising Teacher.
 This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.